Aircraft in fiction: Harrier family

-The Gobots character Royal-T and the Transformers Aerialbot named Slingshot disguise themselves as a Harrier.
-In the Revenge of the Fallen Decepticon character Dirge also became a Harrier.
-This design was later used for the Decepticon Jetblade.

 A Royal Air Force Harrier was used by MI6 in the 1987 James Bond film The Living Daylights to smuggle KGB defector Georgi Koskov out of Austria.

-Two AV-8B Harrier IIs were used in the 1994 film True Lies.
-The aircraft was prominent in the latter part of the film, being used by Arnold Schwarzenegger's character to rescue his daughter from terrorists in a Miami high rise and shoot down their helicopter.

 The Harrier was one of the aircraft types featured in the short-lived 1982 BBC-TV series Squadron which was a drama about a fictional Royal Air Force unit, 373 Squadron.
 The unit was a Rapid Deployment Force and featured an unusual mix of aircraft including Harriers, C-130 Hercules and Puma helicopters.
 The series ran for ten episodes.

-An 8-bit shooter computer game Harrier Attack by Durell Software was published in 1983.

 Handley Page Halifax

 The novel A God in Ruins (2015) by Kate Atkinson features the Handley Page Halifax heavy bomber.
 The central character, Teddy Todd, is a Halifax pilot serving with RAF Bomber Command during WW2 and flies over 70 night-bombing missions over Germany.

-Handley Page Victor

-The 1962 British film The Iron Maiden features a Handley Page Victor bomber as a fictional supersonic passenger-carrying airliner designed by the protagonist.
-At the end of the film, this fictional airliner is named after the eponymous traction engine.

 Hawker Hunter

-The 1952 British film The Sound Barrier features Hawker Hunter fighters.

-Hawker Hunter Mk 4s play a major role in the 1957 British Cinemascope motion picture High Flight directed by John Gilling and starring Ray Milland.

-A formation of Hawker Hunters of the Chilean Air Force appeared in the 2004 Chilean film Machuca in which they bomb the Palacio de La Moneda.

-The music video for the 2000 electronica single "Sunset (Bird of Prey)" by Fatboy Slim features a Hawker Hunter trainer in United States Air Force livery, as the titular "Bird of Prey".
+The music video for the 2000 electronica single "Sunset (Bird of Prey)" by Fatboy Slim features a Hawker Hunter trainer in U.S. Air Force livery, as the titular "Bird of Prey".